 - Baking the Jam Bars: Remove the crust from the oven and spread the jam over the top.
 If necessary, warm the jam in the microwave until it is spreadable.
 Sprinkle the remaining 1/3 streusel over the top of the jam layer; bake for another 25-30 minutes or until the crust is lightly golden brown.

 - Cooling: Remove the bars from the oven and cool completely before cutting.
 Because I can be a tad impatient — and my guys will devour them too soon, I like to refrigerate the bars until they become solid enough to cut.
 But… if you’re like me and can’t wait, sometimes, they’re kind of good warm too.
 Add some melty vanilla ice cream for an extra special treat.
-Otherwise, cut into 9 to 16 bars when cool and firm.
+Otherwise, cut into 9 squares when cooled.

 A food processor makes it easy to cut the butter into the flour mixture.
 For a more tender crust, use short pulses being careful not to overprocess.